Guest post by Willis Eschenbach

 Figure 4.
 Simplest greenhouse global energy budget capable of representing the Earth.
 Note that all major flows in the K/T energy budget have been maintained.
 There are two shells, which must be physically separate.
-These are the lower troposphere, and the lowest stratosphere.
+These are the lower troposphere and the lowest stratosphere.
 They are separated by the tropopause.

-This budget fulfils all of the requirements for thermal equilibrium.
+This budget fulfills all of the requirements for thermal equilibrium.
 The same amount is radiated upwards and downwards by each layer.
 The amount absorbed by each part of the system equals the amount radiated.
 Further verification of this energy budget is the 147 W/m2 emission from just above the tropopause.
 This converts to a Celsius temperature of about -50 C, which is a typical temperature for the lowest part of the stratosphere.

 I have written a simplified Excel radiation/evaporation/convection model which encapsulates the above system.
 It is available here.
 Click on the “File” menu on the webpage and select “Download”.

 I invite people to play with the model.
 It is what I term a “Tinkertoy” model, which is what I call the simplest possible model that can represent a particular reality.
 One of the interesting results from the model is that there can be very little thermal loss between the inner and the outer atmospheric layers.
 If there is more than a trivial amount of leakage, the surface cools significantly.
-Among the other insights yielded by the model is that a change equivalent to a doubling of CO2 (an increase of 3.7 W/m2 downwelling radiation at the top of the atmosphere) can be cancelled by a 1% increase in the upper and lower cloud reflections.
+Among the other insights yielded by the model is that a change equivalent to a doubling of CO2 (an increase of 3.7 W/m2 downwelling radiation at the top of the atmosphere) can be canceled by a 1% increase in the upper and lower cloud reflections.